-Soft and chewy Peanut Butter Bars topped with peanut butter icing and chopped peanuts.
-This sweet and salty treat is loaded with delicious peanut butter flavor.
+These incredible Peanut Butter Bars are packed with peanut butter flavor!
+A soft and chewy peanut butter blondie topped with peanut butter icing and chopped peanuts.
+This sweet and salty treat is sure to be a hit!

-Toppings: In order to add some crunch and a slight saltiness, I sprinkle roasted salted peanuts right on top of the icing.
-I also like adding a sprinkling of flaky sea salt to bump up the saltiness even more (optional).
+Toppings: In order to add crunch and saltiness sprinkle roasted salted peanuts right on top of the icing.
+A sprinkling of flaky sea salt also adds great flavor and texture.

 These bars can also be frozen.
 I thaw them in the refrigerator, then bring to room temperature.
 You can also reheat them individually in the microwave.
 Note: the warmer they get, the softer the icing will become.